 The amount of additional compensation varies between dependents.
 To determine the amount of monthly disability compensation to which you are entitled, click here.

 Dependency and Indemnity Compensation (DIC)

 Spouses of veterans whose death was related to military service or a service-connected condition may be eligible to receive a tax-free, monthly benefit known as Dependency and Indemnity Compensation (DIC).
-For spouses to qualify for DIC benefits, veterans and servicemembers must meet one of the following criteria:
+For spouses to qualify for DIC benefits, veterans and service members must meet one of VA’s criteria:

 - The veteran passed away due to a service-connected condition; or

 - The veteran’s death was not service-related, but the veteran was entitled to receive VA disability compensation for a totally disabling condition (or TDIU):

 - For a period of at least 10 years prior to death; or